Hope Island

 Hope Island lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections are applied where necessary.
-Considering projected demographic shifts, a significant population increase is forecast for the top quartile of Australia's non-metropolitan areas, with the Hope Island (SA2) expected to expand by 7,559 persons to 2041, reflecting an overall increase of 37.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+By 2041, the suburb of Hope Island is projected to increase by 7,561 persons, reflecting a total increase of 35.5% over the 17-year period from Feb 2026.
+This significant population growth is forecasted based on aggregated SA2-level projections considering demographic shifts.

 Frequently Asked Questions - Population